fenixkz/rl_journey/Lesson-4/theory.md

 - Scalability: It scales well with parallel environments.
 As a successor to A2C, PPO is naturally designed for parallelization, which makes training both faster and more stable by decorrelating the collected data.

 So, if you have a problem and you want to apply some RL to see how it goes, then start with PPO, it won't be a mistake.

 However, remember that we talked about policy-based RL can handle continuous action spaces?
 If you are asking yourself: "Can PPO be applied to continuos action space?"
 Then the answer is yes, it can be applied and there are many examples of successfull training.
 But if you are asking yourself: "Is PPO efficient in continuous action space problems?"
 Then, let's see why it can fall behind other algorithms.

 ## Deterministic Policy Gradient

 I want to review what we learned so far.
 We learned how we can update policy $\pi(\theta)$ such that our total return within a trajectory is maximized.
 Our policy is stochastic, as it returns a probability distribution over actions.
 And we also claimed that policy-based algorithms can handle continuos space, but how?

 What is the probability distribution over a continuos space?
 It is easy to imagine a probability distrubtion over a discrete set, like given 5 actions it can be something like [0.2, 0.2, 0.2, 0.2, 0.2].
 But if the number of actions is infinite?
 Luckily for us, people of math have already studied this problem.
 We have a set of possible probability distributions over a continuos set and the most famous one is Gaussian distribution.

 Gaussian distribution is parametrized only by two values: mean and standard deviation.
 It is often represented as $N(\mu, \sigma^2)$.
 The graph of this distribution looks like a bell, and we can sample any value from this distribution.

 So, imagine a problem of determining the correct steering angle for a self-driving car.
 The angle is a continuous value, let's say from -45 to 45 degrees.
 Our policy network (the Actor) could output a mean angle (e.g., 5 degrees) and a standard deviation (e.g., 2 degrees).
 We would then sample an action from the distribution $N(5, 2^2)$, which might give us an angle of, say, 5.3 degrees.
 We take that action, see the result, and then use the policy gradient to update our network's parameters, θ.
 If the outcome was good, the update would shift the mean, making it more likely to produce an angle around 5.3 degrees in the future.

 This is the core of a stochastic policy in a continuous action space.

 While this approach is valid and it works, it can be very inefficient.
-The PG theorem that we derived above invloves an integral (sum over infinite elements) over both the state and action space:
+The PG theorem that we derived above involves an integral (sum over infinite elements) over both the state and action space:

 $$
 \nabla_\theta J(\pi_\theta) = E_{\tau \sim \pi_\theta} \left[ \sum^T G \: \nabla_\theta \log \pi_\theta(a | s) \right] = \int_S p_\pi(s) [\int_A \nabla_\theta \pi_\theta(a|s) Q_\pi(s, a) \, da] \, ds